14MM4CH1N3/14mm4ch1n3.github.io/_pages/about.md

     - Cybersecurity is super interesting in this aspect
 - I love Linux and the whole FOSS ecosystem, Fedora is the only distro out of the numerous I've used that fits my needs and is the only distro I recommend
 - I like to be very straight and to the point
-- My favorite image in the whole world is trollface
+- My favorite image in the whole world is the trollface

 ![trollface](https://upload.wikimedia.org/wikipedia/en/7/73/Trollface.png)